 Xoloitzcuintli canines have a super friendly and socialized temperament, and they are always ready for cuddles.
 They can bond with all the family members but may get attached to one member specifically (the one who takes care of it the most).

-Despite having a rough n tough demeanor & serious expressions, they are quite gentle with children and other four-legged members of your family.
+Despite having a rough and tough demeanor & serious expressions, they are quite gentle with children and other four-legged members of your family.
 Some say that nothing can make a Xolo dog happier than cuddles and dog hugs.

-Due to their wild needs for physical and emotional connection, they may develop separation anxiety way too quickly, if you won’t give them enough attention due to your tight schedule or a 9-5 job routine.
+Due to their wild needs for physical and emotional connection, they may develop separation anxiety way too quickly if you won’t give them enough attention due to your tight schedule or a 9-5 job routine.